 Ecole Francaiçe d’Extreme-Orient

 This is where you should head if you’re interested in researching about all things Indian.
 Trace Pondicherry’s origins here and check out their site which has a repository of old photos!

-If you dig up any stories that I’ve not mentioned or places I may not have marked, please do shout out, and I’ll be happy to add it to the walk!
+If you dig up any stories or places we might have missed – please do shout out, and we’ll be happy to add it to the walk!

 The State Animal : Squirrel

 The State Tree: Bael Fruit Tree